Kamalesh1512/Recommendation-System/README.md

 Main focus of the recommendation system is to filter and predict only those movies which a user would prefer,given some data about the user him or herself.

-The algorithm recommends movies that are similar to the ones that a user has liked in the past.
+The ML Model recommends movies that are similar to the ones that a user has liked in the past.
-This similarity (generally cosine similarity) is computed from the data we have about the items as well as the user’s past preferences.
+This similarity (generally cosine similarity) is computed from the data we have about the movies.

 Project Flow:
 Data collection --> Data Preprocessiong --> Model Building --> Website -->deployment